Registered Charity Number 1161587

 7. Raffle tickets will be entered into the draw when the whole payment is received.

-8. The closing date for postal & website entries is 25th of March 2019.
-Late and invalid ntries will be refunded upon being requested within 28 days of purchase & before the date of the draw.
+8. The closing date for postal & website entries is midnight 08/11/2020.
+Late and invalid entries will be refunded upon being requested within 28 days of purchase & before the date of the draw.
 If not requested within 28 days of purchase all other late and invalid entries will be treated as a donation to the BBRF.

-9. The draw will take place on the weekend of the 4th May 2019., although if all tickets are sold before this date , we withold the right to hold the draw and announce the winning tickets before this date.
-Winning entries will be randomly drawn in the presence of at least two indipendant witnesses.
+9. The draw will take place on the weekend of the Friday 29/11/2020., although if all tickets are sold before this date , we withhold the right to hold the draw and announce the winning tickets before this date.
+Winning entries will be randomly drawn in the presence of at least two independent witnesses.

 Prizes are as follows: